ROCm/composable_kernel/README.md

 Additional cmake flags can be used to significantly speed-up the build:

+INSTANCES_ONLY (by default is OFF) must be set to ON in order to build only the instances and library while skipping all tests, examples, and profiler.
+This is useful for libraries that use CK as a dependency.

 DTYPES (by default not set) can be set to any subset of "fp64;fp32;fp16;fp8;bf16;int8" to build instances of select data types only.
-Currently, building of int8 instances is taking a lot of time.
+Currently, building of int8 instances is taking a lot of time (the compiler fix is in the works).

 DL_KERNELS (by default is OFF) must be set to ON in order to build the gemm_dl and batched_gemm_multi_d_dl instances.
 Those instances are only needed for the NAVI2x platforms.